sergeyklay/gohugo-theme-ed/exampleSite/content/documentation/index.md

 Once you have gone through these tutorials, you can get started using Ed.
 Remember to always and only edit content files for your site using [a plain text editor](https://en.wikipedia.org/wiki/Text_editor), and *not* a word processor.
 I'm composing this file using a plain text editor called [Visual Studio Code](https://code.visualstudio.com/).

 Remember to always use the Hugo convention for naming files: `your-title.md`.
 You should also make sure that all your texts have the YAML front matter (the information at the top of the file).
-YAML stands for "YAML Ain't Markup Language"---no disrespect to XML---and it's the main way that Hugo handles named data.
+YAML stands for "YAML Ain't Markup Language" --- no disrespect to XML --- and it's the main way that Hugo handles named data.
 Here's an example of YAML front matter:

 ~~~ yaml
 ---